IrwinKwan/painterscat/learning_game_programming_LD26.md

 __2013-04-26	23:45:21__	Small victory: drew the backgrounds some hours ago now.

 __2013-04-26	23:45:27__	Another small victory: found out about a "clamp" method that may be promising for making sure input doesn't leave a bounding box

+__2013-04-27	07:38:16__	Last night I stopped around 12:30 midnight, today I resume.
+First lesson is to identify how to make the main character "shoot" a graphic laser that paints on the screen and looks like a brush stroke.
+Except Piet Mondrian's lines don't look like brush strokes, so I might actually be okay with hard edges.

+__2013-04-27	07:43:19__	Decision: hard edges first, brush strokes later.

+__2013-04-27	08:07:04__	I was going to work on shooting, but the bad mouse movement really bugged me.
+The solution?
+To divide the square into eights rather than to use quarters, and to use topleft, topright, bottomleft, bottomright to avoid clipping with the wall.

+__2013-04-27	08:10:57__	Okay, that didn't fix the problem.
+I'm going to need something more fine-tuned.

+__2013-04-27	08:13:30__	Solution to the mouse problem: clamp AFTER the mouse movement is assigned.
+I don't know now if some of the code above is function-less code.
+I think it might be but I'll leave it in since it seems to work.
+I'll do some runtime testing after the compo if I want to figure out if it actually helps.
+See characters.py:Cat.move()

+__2013-04-27	08:14:26__	Now, back to FIRING MY LASERS

+__2013-04-27	08:57:45__	Stop for breakfast

+__2013-04-27	09:09:12__	Resume trying to figure out why my sprite won't draw anymore

+__2013-04-27	09:13:53__	HA I figured it out.
+In your sprite class, you need to pass a self.containers argument to the superclass constructor to get the containers and the render of updates working.